DrPayne25/city-explorer/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
 1. create a repo on github no files
-2.
-3. npx create-react-app title of your choosing
+2. npx create-react-app title of your choosing
+3. link those two by following the instructions shown on github
 4. remove all unneeded files from the react app and change title
+5. Update README
-5. npm install axios react-bootstrap@next bootstrap@5.0.2 version just needs to match the guide you are using.
+6. npm install axios react-bootstrap@next bootstrap@5.0.2 version just needs to match the guide you are using.
-6.
+7. add .env to your .gitignore file
+8. create a LocationIQ account and get an api key to use should be the free tier
+9. create a .env file for react apps it must follow this format REACT_APP_TITLE_OF_YOUR_CHOOSING=APIKEY

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->